 |Campus||Welsh Bridge Campus|

-A minimum of five GCSEs at grade 4+/C+ or above, including English Language.
-You should have grade 5+/B+ in Spanish or proven linguistic ability.
+A minimum of five GCSEs at grade 4 or above, including English Language.
+You should have grade 5 in Spanish or proven linguistic ability.

-Themes will relate directly to Spain and will include topics of social, cultural, political or artistic importance.
-The course will also include the study of a film and a work of literature from Spain.
-As part of the speaking assessment you will undertake an independent research project where you will study an area of personal interest related to Spain.
-During the course you will have the opportunity to practise your language skills with a native-speaker assistant.
+Themes will include topics of social, cultural, political, or artistic importance and include the study of a film and a work of literature from a target language country.
+As part of the speaking assessment, you will undertake an independent research project where you will study an area of personal interest related to the countries where the language is spoken.
+During the course, you will have the opportunity to practise your language skills with a native-speaking assistant.